Providence Permanent Disability Attorney

 When these devastating job-related accidents happen, it is important to seek an attorney who can represent your best interests and ensure you receive the full benefits you are entitled to under the law.
-Since workers’ compensation insurance only covers economic losses and, in most instances, bars you from suing your employer, it is to your advantage to consult an attorney from the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. Someone from our qualified team will be able to assess the details of your case and recommend the best course of action in recovering for your permanent disability.
+Since workers’ compensation insurance only covers economic losses and, in most instances, bars you from suing your employer, it is to your advantage to consult an attorney from the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd..
+Someone from our qualified team of personal injury attorneys in Providence or one of our other offices will be able to assess the details of your case and recommend the best course of action in recovering for your permanent disability.
 This is especially important in cases where there was negligence and/or deliberate wrongdoing on the part of your employer.

 At the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., we have the experience to help you understand your rights and the best course of action.
 In workers’ compensation cases, you need to know the pros and cons of filing a claim for benefits and whether your situation fits any exceptions to the waiver of litigation rules.
 We have recovered millions of dollars for our clients and would like to do the same for you.
 It is wise to speak to one of our attorneys before accepting payment through your employer’s workers’ compensation insurance coverage.
 We will be able to figure out whether filing a claim for compensation versus litigating against your employer is in your best interests.
 It is possible that filing a claim against your employer, in certain circumstances, will lead to a better remedy for the life changes you are going through.